Luis Garcia Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 105 home runs (1.1 per game), the sixth-fewest in baseball.
+- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- Alexander (6-0) gets the starting nod for the Giants, his second this season.

+- His last appearance was in relief on Tuesday when the lefty threw one scoreless inning against the Cincinnati Reds while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.